SaurabMishra12/saurabmishra.github.io/README.md

 - Utilized data extraction, preprocessing, and advanced analytics for actionable market trends

 ## 📜 Certifications
-- IBM Data Science Professional Certification (9 courses completed)
+- IBM Data Science Professional Certification (12 courses completed)
-- Generative AI: Elevate Your Data Science Career

 ## 📫 Let's Connect
 Feel free to reach out for collaborations or just a chat about data science and AI!